 Bachelor's (Level 7)

 - HSC: GPA 4.0+ for direct entry at most universities.
-Top universities (Auckland, Otago, Canterbury) may ask for higher.
+Top universities (University of Auckland, University of Otago, University of Canterbury) may require higher.
+University of Waikato, Massey University, Lincoln University, and AUT have more accessible entry thresholds.

 - A-Level: Direct entry, typically BCC to ABB.